FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_popup1.md

 In all those Pop-Ups, we trained [volunteers](/images/news/15.jpg) to join us, some of whom were high school students, university students or young people at their early stage career.
-This has given them the chance to [join an experience](/images/news/16.jpg) they havent necessarily been exposed to before, know more about creative means of community outreach and it also it added another level of diversity and inclusion which we are keen on in our outreach programs.
+This has given them the chance to [join an experience](/images/news/16.jpg) they haven’t necessarily been exposed to before, know more about creative means of community outreach and it also it added another level of diversity and inclusion which we are keen on in our outreach programs.